5 Reasons Why Social Media Prep Must Be Part of the College Planning Process

 Reason #1: Admissions Officers Are Looking at Applicant Social Media

-Thanks to Kaplan Test Prep and its annual survey of college admissions officers, we know that 40% of admissions officers in the United States have looked at applicant social media during the 2015 admissions process.
+Whether its Kaplan Test Prep's annual survey of college admissions officers or some other sourced survey, we know that at least a third of admissions officers in the United States will look at applicant social media during the admissions process.
 We have learned that admissions officers are more apt to look when applicants are seeking scholarships and especially when applicants proactively invite colleges to look at their social media.

 Reason #2: Since They’re Looking, Give Them Something to See